Glossary of Terms

 Glossary of College Terms

-Academic Advisor: A member of Dalton State College’s faculty or staff, who assists students in their transition to college, guides students in making well-intentioned decisions, advises students on course selection, helps students understand college procedures and policies, and helps guide their academic progression to graduation.
+Academic Advisor: A member of Dalton State College’s faculty or staff who assists students in their transition to college, guides students in making well-intentioned decisions, advises students on course selection, helps students understand college procedures and policies, and helps guide their academic progression to graduation.

 Academic Calendar: An academic year is typically broken into terms for the annual school year.
 The academic calendar contains start dates, withdrawal dates and drop deadlines along with other important dates.
 The calendar can be found on the web page.

-Academic Renewal: The academic renewal policy allows the University System of Georgia degree-seeking students who have experienced academic difficulty to make a fresh start and have one final opportunity to earn an associate's or bachelor’s degree.
+Academic Renewal: The academic renewal policy allows the University System of Georgia degree-seeking students who have experienced academic difficulty to make a fresh start and have one final opportunity to earn an associate or bachelor’s degree.
 Students may be eligible for Academic Renewal as either a student readmitted to a USG institution or as a student transferring to a USG institution.
 Former students may apply only if they have not been enrolled (not on dismissal) at any higher education institution in the previous three years and if they have successfully completed all learning support requirements prior to the commencement of the three-year period of absence.
 The granting of academic renewal does not supersede financial aid policies regarding satisfactory academic progress.
 Receiving Academic Renewal does not guarantee admission or readmission to an institution.
 All students, including those granted Academic Renewal, must meet the Board of Regents and institution admission requirements.
 Students must apply for academic renewal within the first year of re-enrollment.
 Contact the Office of Enrollment Services for more information and to request an application for academic renewal.

 Academic Standing: